 The pandemic has turned our lives upside down.
 How were your days in quarantine?
 How did art help you?

 Pavan Rajurkar: Yes, it has been a difficult phase.
 Unpredictable, unexpected, and never experienced before.
 Although my art is my profession, it is also where I find my solace.
 So yes, I turned to it even more to find some peace.
-But two things I strongly believe in are- mindful practice in maintaining calm and strictly following safety precautions.
+But two things I strongly believe in our- mindful practice in maintaining calm and strictly following safety precautions.

-To maintain a sense of calmness and patience; I spend more time at my work-station and indulge in a lot of documentaries/movies these days/.
+To maintain a sense of calmness and patience; I spend more time at my workstation and indulge in a lot of documentaries/movies these days/.
 As well as started experimenting in the kitchen and creating some new dishes!
 Another important part of my routine is calling home every day and staying in touch with my parents!
 Sometimes, I happen to pick on the moments they describe and sketch them out.
 So, I circle back to art which eventually helps me to shift my focus away from the negativity.

 Can you talk to us about your quarantine art series, in terms of inspiration, style, and color choice?

 Pavan Rajurkar: Since the pandemic hit us, things changed drastically.
-Not for me but everyone has suffered in their ways trying to cope with this scenario.
+Not for me but everyone has suffered in their way trying to cope with this scenario.
 This stirred something in me and I decided to portray it in my art.
 I chose to call the series ‘Trapped’ because it represents the way we all feel in these times; stuck in the same time loop.
 Even the color schemes I have chosen are basic but brightest shades that create contrast while highlighting the gravity of the subject.

 Though your artworks come in various styles, on keen observation, one can surmise that they are based on abstract and cubism.
 How did you develop such a style?
 Can you elaborate more on the same?

 Pavan Rajurkar: I like to explore new styles whenever I get the chance to do so with varying projects.
 But most of my work is a reflection of my observation of the surroundings.
-The styles which I follow or create are not cubism but you can call it a fusion of traditional and contemporary styles.
-While there is some Indian influence in my styles, it also goes beyond that and explores new areas.
+The styles which I follow or create are not cubism but you can call them a fusion of traditional and contemporary styles.
+While there is some Indian influence in my style, it also goes beyond that and explores new areas.
 Overall, one thing I’d like to reiterate is that the key source of inspiration is always found in one’s surroundings.
 It is a live gallery of references for styles, colors, and whatnot.

 Your color palettes are usually unique.
 How do you decide your color palette for each piece?